 You don't need to put water in your smoker for salmon.
 However, if your smoker requires it, you can place a water pan in your smoker.

-If you tried this Best Smoked Salmon on Pellet Grill Recipe or any other recipe on my website, please leave a star rating 🌟🌟🌟🌟🌟 and let me know how it went in the 📝 comments below.
-Thank you! 🙂
+If you tried this Best Smoked Salmon on Pellet Grill Recipe or any other recipe on my website, please leave a star rating 🌟🌟🌟🌟🌟 below and share it on Facebook, Instagram, and Pinterest! 🙂 Thank you!

 Best Smoked Salmon on Pellet Grill